syntax-tree/mdast-util-from-markdown/readme.md

 ## Security

-As Markdown is sometimes used for HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of `mdast-util-from-markdown` can also be unsafe.
+As markdown is sometimes used for HTML, and improper use of HTML can open you up to a [cross-site scripting (XSS)][xss] attack, use of `mdast-util-from-markdown` can also be unsafe.
 When going to HTML, use this utility in combination with